Southwick Jog: Initial surveys

 A third survey was conducted in 1702 by Massachusetts citizen James Taylor and Connecticut citizens Pitkin and Whiting.
-It came to almost the exact same results as the Butler–Whitney survey conducted two years earlier.
+It came to almost exactly the same results as the Butler–Whitney survey conducted two years earlier.
 When presented with the results, Massachusetts claimed that the Woodward–Saffery line was still in effect, and Taylor had no right to represent Massachusetts.
 Both colonies threatened that they would appeal to Great Britain if their claims were not accepted.
 In 1708, the Connecticut General Assembly revived these threats, and soon after, both colonies would send memorials to Great Britain appealing their cases.
 Connecticut argued that the Woodward–Saffery line violated Massachusetts' charter, while Massachusetts claimed that no survey had produced the identical lines, and the Woodward–Saffery line was the oldest.
 However, Connecticut lacked the funds to properly advocate their claims, and their agent, Sir Henry Ashurst, in Great Britain, died after the memorial was delivered.
 As a result, the state decided to negotiate the border with Massachusetts directly.
 In 1713, a compromise was struck between the two states: the border would be moved north of the Woodward–Saffery line, Massachusetts would receive the towns of Enfield, Suffield, and Woodstock below the new border, and Connecticut would take a proportional amount of territory from Massachusetts.
 The land Connecticut took from Massachusetts, measuring a total of 107,793 acres, was sold back to Massachusetts in 1715 for £683.
 The line would be laid in 1717 without any dispute.